Chakma language

 Similarities of the Chakma language with Sanskrit, Maghadi Prakrit and with Pali is visible referring it to be a classical language.
 This suggests that the Chakmas have been present in the Indian subcontinent since ancient times.
 Cultural exchanges with neighboring communities have led to the adoption of Indo-Aryan and Arakanese terms.
 Studies suggest that the language may have originally been a Tibeto-Burman language before transitioning into an Indic language.
 However, there are abundant of vocabularies used in the Chakma language that do belong neither to Indo-Aryan nor Tibeto-Burman linguistic group, likely originating from their ancestral language.
 Historically, a Mongoloid group that settled in the Himalayan foothills spoke a Tibetan-related language but gradually incorporated Aryan vocabulary.

+Classification

+Chakma is classified as an Eastern Indo-Aryan language within the Bengali-Gauda subgroup.
+According to Masica (1991), the Bengali-Gauda group includes Bengali, Noakhali, Chittagonian, Sylheti, Bishnupriya Manipuri, Hajong, Chakma, Tanchangya, Thar, and Rohingya.
+The language is mutually intelligible with Chittagonian.

+Studies indicate that the Chakma people originally spoke a Tibeto-Burman language belonging to the Jingpo-Luish branch before adopting their current Indo-Aryan language.
+This historical language shift was aimed at consolidating intertribal power.
+Evidence of this transition is preserved in the Chakma lexicon, which contains abundant vocabulary items that belong neither to Indo-Aryan nor Tibeto-Burman linguistic groups, likely originating from their ancestral language.

+Despite its Indo-Aryan classification, Chakma is notably tonal—a characteristic rare among Indo-Aryan languages, which are typically non-tonal.
+This tonal feature is believed to be a substrate influence from the earlier Tibeto-Burman language.

 History

 Origins and Early Development

 The earliest form of the Chakma language appears to have been distinct from both Indo-Aryan and Tibeto-Burman languages.
 Evidence for this comes from a significant portion of the Chakma vocabulary, which does not closely resemble words in either linguistic group.
 This suggests that early Chakma may have belonged to an isolated or lesser-documented linguistic lineage before later influences shaped its development.

 Historical migration patterns indicate that the Chakma people likely moved from Magadha (modern Bihar, India) to Arakan (Rakhine State, Myanmar) before settling in the Chittagong Hill Tracts.
 During this journey, their language encountered and absorbed elements from Pali and Sanskrit, particularly in religious and administrative contexts.
 At the same time, interactions with Burmese and Arakanese speakers introduced phonetic and structural adaptations, though the core vocabulary remained distinct.